luxwj/RAM-MSA/README.md

 1. Output file: `anytime_results.txt`
 2. The running time limit is set to 10 million seconds (about 4 months).
 The search terminates if the timie limit is exceeded.
 3. The memory consumption of open & closed nodes are theoretically computed under linear gap penalty conditions.
 Which means (1) the acutally memory consumption could be different, and (2) it doesn't apply to affine gap penalty cases.
-4. The available memory
+4. The memory usage is tracked by `/proc/meminfo` and `/proc/self/statm` so only available on linux

 ## Trouble shooting

 - CMake Error: CMake 3.15 or higher is required.
-  + Solution: In `CMakeLists.txt` line 9, change `VERSION 3.15` to `VERSION 3.14` or lower.
-Tested with 3.15.
+  + Solution: In `CMakeLists.txt` line 9, change `VERSION 3.14` to `VERSION 3.13` or lower.
+Tested with 3.15 and 3.14.